 - Inactive accounts: If a non-general fund account that had basic bundled services charged to it in FY 09-10 is no longer active, units can provide alternative accounts to bill.

 - Grant accounts: UITS will absorb the expense for the basic bundle of services that had been charged to a grant account in FY 09-10.

 A la carte services

 A la carte services will be billed monthly by UITS via an ID billing.
-Billing detail will be available in the online billing tool; see At IU, how can I view my department's phone bill online?
+Billing detail will be available in the online billing tool; see At IU, how can I view my department's Telecommunications or Intelligent Infrastructure statement online?

 Rates for a la carte services for FY 11-12 are available at Rates and costs of services, and are not changing from FY 10-11.

 To help fiscal officers determine how much of their FY 09-10 telecommunication budgets were for bundled services vs. a la carte services, an Excel file has been or will be sent to each Responsibility Center fiscal officer.
 The file shows bundled and a la carte charges for FY 09-10, by account and subaccount.
 The a la carte charges are those that will still be directly billed to you for services such as adding or relocating connections, advanced phone equipment, etc. The a la carte charges in FY 11-12 will vary from FY 09-10 charges based on usage; this information is provided for a point of reference.